 Michael Noth focuses on intellectual property (trademarks, copyright, patents and designs) and unfair competition law (including trade secrets and advertising).
 He has vast experience in IP related litigation and arbitration (he is also on WIPO’s official list of arbitrators), IP related contractual work (including license and distribution agreements and cooperation contracts) and the worldwide filing and prosecution of trademarks.

 In addition, he regularly advises clients in life science (pharma, biotech and medtech) and sports law (incl. broadcasting and media rights, ambush marketing, image rights, sponsorship agreements and the representation at Court of Arbitration for Sport (CAS)).
-Furthermore, he is a member of the Board of Appeal of the Swiss Ice Hockey Federation.
+Furthermore, he is vice president of the Board of Appeal of the Swiss Ice Hockey Federation.

 Michael Noth is recognized as a leading practitioner in the field of intellectual property and listed in various professional publications such as WTR1000, Who’s Who Legal or Chambers Europe describing him “considered to be one of the key IP lawyers in Switzerland”.
-He is Partner of the Competence Center for Luxury Management of the University of St. Gallen and a member of numerous professional associations, including the International Bar Association (IBA), the International Trademark Association (INTA), MARQUES (where he is the vice chair of the Committee Famous and Well-Known Trademarks), the International Association of Lawyers for Vine and Wine Law and the Swiss Arbitration Association (ASA).
+He is Partner of the Competence Center for Luxury Management of the University of St. Gallen and a member of numerous professional associations, including the International Trademark Association (INTA), MARQUES (where he is the chair of the Committee Famous and Well-Known Trademarks), the International Association of Lawyers for Vine and Wine Law and the Swiss Arbitration Association (ASA).
 In addition, he is member of the board of three SME.